-And now here we are four years later.
-Despite the site having grown exponentially (250,000 of you read every month!), we still focus on supporting nontraditional niches.
+And now here we are many years later.
+Despite the site having grown exponentially (1 million of you read every month!), we still focus on supporting non-traditional niches.
 These days, we cater to a LOT of different niches, and that's where the editorial challenge comes in: everyone wants us to cater to their niche, and when we don't, sometimes y'all get upset.
 See, when you're dedicated to niches, you can't make everyone happy all the time… because if we did that, we wouldn't be about the niches any more.
 We'd be USA Today.

 We've received complaints from members of almost every niche community you can imagine (and some you've never heard of), telling us that we're being insensitive because we didn't acknowledge their needs.
 We suggested having a drink, when some of you don't drink.
 We've written about honeymooning in regions with political turmoil, where some of you won't go.
 We've featured pictures of smoking brides, and when some of you think that it's a bad example for younger readers.
 We referred to a vegan wedding as "cruelty-free," and some of you like meat and don't appreciate the insinuations that you're cruel, thankyouverymuch.
 We've offended environmentalists by referring to a non-green-enough-for-their-tastes wedding as "eco."
 Once, an advertiser told us she was uncomfortable with our talk of genital excretions — but that ended up being a misunderstanding about the word "squee."